 During the population explosion, there was certainly a market for the pill.
 Perhaps during this time there was an increased appetite to also reduce family sizes?
 How much the pill has changed when people have children compared to how many children, is hard to know.

 Overall it is clear not all reduction was due to the pill, but the introduction did very likely accelerate the process.

 Given the invention was not in response to population growth, then to whatever extend the pill has reduced family sizes and population growth, the pill becoming available at the right time was certainly lucky.
 Much earlier, and there was no reduction in family sizes needed, much later and overpopulation could be far more serious.

 The Full List Of Factors.

-Here is a list from ‘our world in data on factors linked to the change in the number of children women have?
+Here is a list from ‘our world in data’ of factors linked to the change in the number of births per woman.

 – Empowerment of women‘ourworldindata‘.

 – Increasing well being and status of children